 The recipes are easy to follow and the taste luxurious and delicious.
 I would highly recommend Deborah’s courses to anyone who is interested in adding another string to their culinary bow or explore the health and vitality benefits of raw food.”

 How does the programme work?

-Once the programme begins, every day for 10 days you will be given access to a new programme module.
+Once the programme begins, you have access to the programme.
 You can work through all the activities for each module and submit the assignment online.
 Once a module has become unlocked, you can move backwards and forwards to complete the tasks and recipes in the order you wish.
 If, for example, you don’t have time to complete an activity on day 3 you can go back to it and complete it later in the programme.
-You have a further 74 days to complete the programme and submit your assignments after all the modules have been unlocked.

 How much time will the programme take?